Welcome to the Dreaming up the future of Aboriginal and Torres Strait Islander Public Health Annual Research Symposium

-The fourth Annual Symposium on "Advances in Public Health and Health Services Research at UNSW" is being held on Friday, 21 September 2012 at the John Niland Scientia Building, Kensington Campus, UNSW.
+The fifth Annual Symposium on "Dreaming up the future of Aboriginal and Torres Strait Islander Public Health" is being held on Friday, 11th October 2013 at the John Niland Scientia Building, Kensington Campus, UNSW.

-The conference will showcase the most exciting elements in research from the School of Public Health and Community Medicine and its affiliated Research Centres: The Centre for Primary Health Care and Equity; The Kirby Institute; and The National Drug and Alcohol Research Centre.
+The conference will showcase the most exciting elements in Indigenous research from UNSW Medicine, including the School of Public Health and Community Medicine, The Centre for Primary Health Care and Equity, The Kirby Institute and The National Drug and Alcohol Research Centre.
 UNSW Medicine has a strong commitment to Closing the Gap, and is doing so by being a leading educator of Aboriginal and Torres Strait Islander medical students and post-graduate public health students, as well as conducting a range of important research in Indigenous health and wellbeing.